ychafiqui/pothole_detection/README.md

 # Pothole Detection
-Detect potholes in roads using Deep Learning.
+Detect potholes in roads using Deep Learning, and map all potholes on a dashboard.

 Work in progress...